sujithjay/sujithjay.github.io/_posts/2018-02-17-Broadcast-Hash-Joins-in-Apache-Spark.md

 The broadcast object is physically sent over to the executor machines using `TorrentBroadcast`, which is a BitTorrent-like implementation of `org.apache.spark.broadcast.Broadcast`.

 The broadcasted object, once available at the executors, is processed by the following generated code where the actual join takes place.
+I have annotated the code with relevant comments.
+The important point to notice in our case, since both our tables are broadcastable (< 10M), _Department_ is chosen since it has a smaller estimated physical size.
+This is also mentioned at line 042 of the gist below.
+The section on Caveats has an item (item #3) which points to a related case where broadcast hints are explicitly mentioned against both sides.
+The handling remains the same.

 {% gist 6f1d012fe221e7b888f6246896af6bff BroadcastHashJoin.md %}